Boris Johnson and Liz Truss join rebellion against onshore wind ban - ExBulletin

 A pro-growth and pro-green policy at a time when we need both.

-Calls for an end to the ban on new onshore wind farms have grown amid efforts to secure UK energy independence as the Russian invasion of Ukraine has cut supplies.
+Calls for an end to a ban on new onshore wind farms have grown amid efforts to secure UK energy independence as Russia’s invasion of Ukraine has cut supplies.

 Sir Keir Starmer has promised a Labor government will scrap the planning ban as part of his plan to make the UK a clean energy superpower.